-LA-11797 (The Hollywood Redevelopment Project): Chattel Architecture, Planning & Preservation, Inc. (Chattel Architecture) prepared historic context statements and intensive-level assessment surveys for the Hollywood Redevelopment Project Area.
-The Hollywood Redevelopment Project is 1,107 acres and located approximately 6 miles northwest of the Los Angeles Civic Center at the foot of the Hollywood Hills.
-The Project Site is within the Hollywood Redevelopment Project area.
-The goal of updating the historic context statements and field surveys was to evaluate properties for eligibility for local, state, or national designation to focus effort on preserving those buildings that best illustrate the unique narratives of each community, while allowing for appropriate economic development.
+LA-11797 (The Hollywood Redevelopment Project): Chattel Architecture, Planning & Preservation, Inc. prepared historic context statements and intensive-level assessment surveys for the Hollywood Redevelopment Project Area.
+The Hollywood Redevelopment Project Area is 1,107 acres and located approximately six miles northwest of the Los Angeles Civic Center at the foot of the Hollywood Hills.
+The Project Site is within the Hollywood Redevelopment Project Area.
+While the study did not address archaeological resources within the redevelopment area, it did provide insight into the historic development of the Project Site and vicinity.
+Sunset Boulevard was considered the "main road to Los Angeles" and the commercial spine of the redevelopment area.